Kalem Company: Olcott leadership

 Under the direction of Sidney Olcott, Kalem made a number of significant films, including the first adaptation of Ben Hur and the following year, Dr. Jekyll and Mr. Hyde.
 In 1910 Olcott gave actress Alice Joyce her first acting job in his production of The Deacon's Daughter.

 The one-reel version of Ben Hur – in which Manhattan Beach, Brooklyn was used as the location for the Holy Land – was made without obtaining the rights to the book, the usual procedure in the industry at the time, and Kalem was sued by the estate of the author, Lew Wallace.
 After the U.S. Supreme Court ruled against Kalem in 1911 in Kalem Co. v.
 Harper Bros., they reached a settlement which paid the estate $25,000 – an extremely large amount for the time.
-The action helped to establish the necessity of film studios obtaining motion picture rights to the properties they used for their stories.
+The action helped to establish the necessity for film studios to obtain the motion picture rights for the properties they wished to utilize.